The Right Helper at the Right Time

 In Your Language

-Stress-free travel also means that you don't have to translate in an acute situation.
 Viativity is currently available in English and German.
-Additional languages are in preparation.
+Stress-free travel also means that you don't have to translate first in an acute situation.
+Additional languages are already in preparation.

 Travel Tips

 Knowledge is half the battle.
-Viativity contains an extensive library of specific, scientifically based tips and tricks as well as proven home remedies for various means of transport: Whether in the car, on the ship, on the plane, on the train, or in the cable car.
+Viativity contains an extensive library of specific, scientifically based tips and tricks for car, ship, plane, train, or cable car.

 Sensors & Hardware